The Brunel Trophy 2019

-2: Ian Anderson, Simon Baker, Jason Champion, Tom Chapman, Jim Green, Cecilia Sparke.
+2: Ian Anderson, Simon Baker, Cliff Blofield, Tom Chapman, Frank Jones.

-1: Giles Ashton, Cliff Blofield, John Chester, Anna Clarke, Derek Clew, John Curran, Marcus Evans, Miles Farren, Frank Jones, Mike Kleinsteuber, Jerry Limb, Fred North, Steffen Nowak, Jysen Quah, Hugh Swann.
+1: Giles Ashton, John Chester, Anna Clarke, Derek Clew, Marcus Evans, Miles Farren, Mike Kleinsteuber, Jerry Limb, Mathew Nicholls, Fred North, Steffen Nowak, Jysen Quah, Hugh Swann, Damian Thomson, David Wilson.

 The qualification process for the 2019 tournament